Have you suffered from jaw pain without finding lasting relief?

 Count your YES answers to the above 25 questions.

-If you answered YES to at least 15 of the questions, I’m sure you have better things to do than continue to suffer.
-You could benefit from taking the Self-Help for Jaw Pain online course, learning to treat yourself.
+If you answered YES to at least 15 of the questions, I am sure you have better things to do than continue to suffer.
+You’re probably ready to throw all the spaghetti on the wall and see what sticks!
+Get it done and over with!
+Next!

 If you have questions, why not schedule a call with MaryAnn, or join her Facebook group, Word of Mouth?